-Federal regulators have sued debt settlement service provider Freedom Debt Relief for what it considers deceptive business practices.
+Federal regulators have sued debt settlement service provider Freedom Debt Relief (an Authorized Partner) for what it considers deceptive business practices.

 The Consumer Financial Protection Bureau (CFPB) alleges the company charges consumers without settling their debts, requires them to negotiate their own settlements, provides misleading information about fees and services and does not inform consumers of their right to money they deposit.